sharwell/developer.rackspace.com/src/docs/cloud-servers/getting-started/index.rst

 Choose operating system
 ~~~~~~~~~~~~~~~~~~~~~~~
-An image, or operating system, will form the basis of your server.
-Each one has a unique ID, which is used to retrieve more details from the API.
-If you already know the ID, you can retrieve more details about the image like this:
+An image, or operating system, forms the basis of your server.
+Each image has a unique ID, which is used to retrieve more details from the API.
+If you already know the ID, you can retrieve more details about the image:

 .. include:: samples/get_image.rst

-Alternatively, you can traverse through the list:
+Alternatively, you can traverse through the list of images:

 .. include:: samples/list_images.rst

-Once you've found the perfect operating system, and its ID, you can move on to picking your hardware.
+Once you've found the appropriate operating system and its ID, you can move on to picking your hardware.

 Choose hardware configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Flavors, or hardware configurations, will dictate how powerful your servers are.
+Flavors, or hardware configurations, dictate how powerful your servers are.
 Like images, each flavor has its own UUID.
-If you already know which flavor to use, you can retrieve its details like this:
+If you already know which flavor to use, you can retrieve its details:

 .. include:: samples/get_flavor.rst